Airscope/Apriori-FPGrowth/README.md

 # Apriori-FPGrowth

 ----------
+Just

+  #include "Apriori.h"
+or
+  #include "FpGrowth.h"

-Just include "Apriori.h" or "FpGrowth".More details in demo.cpp
+More details in demo.cpp.